Microsoft Windows MDM Setup

 From here there are only few steps left!

-1. Copy the **Application (client) ID** and **Directory (tenant) ID** from this page and paste it in the Microsoft Entra Account form in FileWave AnyWhere (Web Admin) (which you kept open from earlier)
+1. Copy the **Application (client) ID** and **Directory (tenant) ID** from this page and paste them into the Microsoft Entra Account form in FileWave Anywhere (Web Admin), which you kept open earlier.

-2. The **Application ID URI** value in your MDM app (in Microsoft Entra ID) must match your FileWave server URL, to fix that, go to **Expose an API** on the left side, and edit the URL there.
-The URL should be like [https://example.filewave.net,](https://example.filewave.net) replacing that with your server's DNS name.
+2. The **Application ID URI** value in your MDM app must match the FileWave server URL that Windows devices will use.
+In Microsoft Entra ID, go to **Expose an API** and edit the URI.
+Use your customer-owned FileWave server hostname, such as `https://mdm.example.org`, replacing it with your server's DNS name.

-3. Go back to the Microsoft Entra account form in your FileWave AnyWhere (Web Admin), and download the FileWave certificate.
+3. Go back to the Microsoft Entra account form in FileWave Anywhere (Web Admin), and download the FileWave certificate.

 4. Once you have the certificate, go back to the Microsoft Entra ID portal, navigate to **Certificates &amp; secrets** **&gt; Certificates** and upload your certificate to your Microsoft Entra MDM application there.

-5. Once the Certificate is uploaded, wait couple of seconds, then go back to FileWave AnyWhere (Web Admin), in the already open Microsoft Entra account form and click on **Check Status** button.
+5. After the certificate is uploaded, wait a few seconds, then return to the open Microsoft Entra account form in FileWave Anywhere (Web Admin) and click **Check Status**.

 6. As soon as you see the green light, go ahead and save your Microsoft Entra account.

-You are now ready to enroll a device in to Windows MDM.
+You are now ready to enroll a device into FileWave Windows MDM.

 ##### *Application tenant or consent messages*